angular/angular/aio/content/guide/observables.md

 An observer object can define any combination of these handlers.
 If you don't supply a handler for a notification type, the observer ignores notifications of that type.

-## Subscribing
+## Subscribing to observables

-An `Observable` instance begins publishing values only when someone subscribes to it.
-You subscribe by calling the `subscribe()` method of the instance, passing an observer object to receive the notifications.
+An `Observable` instance begins publishing values only when you subscribe to it.
+You subscribe by calling the `subscribe()` method of the observable instance, passing an observer object to receive the notifications.

+The following example creates and subscribes to a basic observable, with an observer that logs the received message to the console.

 <div class="alert is-helpful">

-In order to show how subscribing works, we need to create a new observable.
-There is a constructor that you use to create new instances, but for illustration, we can use some methods from the RxJS library that create simple observables of frequently used types:
+For demonstration purposes, this example creates the observable using an [RxJS creation function](#observable-creation-functions "Read more about creation functions").

-  * `of(...items)`&mdash;Returns an `Observable` instance that synchronously delivers the values provided as arguments.
+The `of(...items)` function returns an Observable instance that synchronously delivers the values provided as arguments.

-  * `from(iterable)`&mdash;Converts its argument to an `Observable` instance.
-This method is commonly used to convert an array to an observable.
+You can also use a constructor to create new instances of `Observable`, as shown in the section [Creating observables](#creating-observables).
 </div>

-Here's an example of creating and subscribing to a simple observable, with an observer that logs the received message to the console:

 <code-example
   path="observables/src/subscribing.ts"
   region="observer"
   header="Subscribe using observer"></code-example>

-Alternatively, the `subscribe()` method can accept callback function definitions in line, for `next`, `error`, and `complete` handlers.
+As an alternative to passing in an observer object, the `subscribe()` method can accept inline callback function definitions for `next`, `error`, and `complete` handlers, in that order.
 For example, the following `subscribe()` call is the same as the one that specifies the predefined observer:

 <code-example path="observables/src/subscribing.ts" region="sub_fn" header="Subscribe with positional arguments"></code-example>

-In either case, a `next` handler is required.
-The `error` and `complete` handlers are optional.

-Note that a `next()` function could receive, for instance, message strings, or event objects, numeric values, or structures, depending on context.
-As a general term, we refer to data published by an observable as a *stream*.
-Any type of value can be represented with an observable, and the values are published as a stream.
+The `next()` handler can receive information such as message strings, or event objects, numeric values, or structures, depending on context.
+An observable can produce any type of value, and publishes those values as a stream.

 ## Creating observables